Maastricht Art & Icons Walk with TEFAF

 Saint Servatius Bridge

-The icon of Maastricht, named after the 4th bishop of Maastricht: Saint Servatius. more info on Saint Servatius Bridge
+The icon of Maastricht, named after the fourth bishop of Maastricht: Saint Servatius.
+More information about Saint Servatius Bridge

 The monumental Maastricht Station, designed by George van Heukelom, was opened in 1916 and has recently been restored.
 The station is a fine example of technological progress at the time, with its reinforced concrete platform roof.
 After the restoration, old elements such as a fountain, murals and authentic floor and wall tiles have been made visible again.
 In the station hall, you can scan QR codes to learn more about this special building and its history.
 The station is not only an important transport hub, but also an architectural gem.